 But at the end of the day, the best way to avoid romance scams is to look for the signs proactively to protect yourself from becoming a victim.

 For crypto businesses, scam detection and prevention should be a core part of your compliance program.
 Your employees should be trained to look for red flags that could indicate suspicious behavior (such as transactions with unusually high amounts).

 In addition, make sure your Customer Due Diligence (CDD) and Know Your Customer (KYC) procedures are adequate to detect romance scammers and file Suspicious Activity Reports (SARs) when suspicious behaviors and transactions are discovered.

-The cryptocurrency compliance experts at BitAML can help your MSB develop red flag routines to better capture scam activities, including romance scams.
-Just submit the form below to schedule a free consultation.
+The bitcoin compliance experts at BitAML can help your MSB develop red flag routines to better capture scam activities, including romance scams.
+Click here to schedule a free consultation.